Fujifilm Guides

 Tip

-For indoor and tungsten shooting, the choice between "warm embrace" and "neutral correction" comes down to purpose.
+The choice between "warm embrace" and "neutral correction" comes down to purpose.
 Shooting dinner with friends?
-Embrace the warmth; it looks inviting.
+Embrace the warmth.
+It looks inviting.
 Documenting an event for a client?
-Neutralize it; accuracy matters more than mood.
+Neutralize it.
+Accuracy matters more than mood.

 Night and Neon